Suspect caught on camera pushing cane, robbing elderly woman

 The suspect got away with $80.

-The suspect is described as an adult male, white, with a beard and hair in a pony-tail, weighing 130 pounds and 5'10" tall.
+The suspect is described as a white male with a beard and hair in a pony-tail, weighing 130 pounds and standing 5-foot-10.
 He was last seen wearing blue jeans a dark colored hooded winter jacket and a skull cap.

 Anyone with information in regards to this robbery is asked to call the NYPD's Crime Stoppers Hotline at 1-800-577-TIPS (8477) or for Spanish, 1-888-57-PISTA (74782).